AnnawanDev/Python-Mocking-POC/README.md

 This proof of concept is set around 3 objectives:
 - basic mocking example in Python
 - determing code coverage stats using the Coverage.py module
-- implement a basic code quality gating mechanism.
+- implement a basic code quality gating mechanism using Python and Coverage.py

 ## Mocking